Full AI Marketing Capabilities:

 • Continuously optimize campaigns based on data.

-What to Track and Measure for top PPC Performance
+What to Track and Measure for Top PPC Performance

 To optimize your PPC strategy, track key performance indicators (KPIs):